BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 ### Accessing the Camera

-Siince creating the camera this way makes the helper created camera the active camera the simplest way to access it it is using
+Since creating the camera this way makes the helper created camera the active camera the simplest way to access it is using

 ```javascript
 scene.createDefaultCamera(true, true, true);